-Tehran Prosecutor Abbas Jafari Dolatabadi stated that the detainees had worked for the CIA and the Mossad for "infiltrating the scientific community, and collecting information from the country's sensitive and vital centers, including missile bases."
-However, an Iranian oppositionrun news website, Kalame, claimed the environmentalists were seized because they "had resisted the IRGC's excessive demands to encroach on environmentally protected regions for the installation of missile sites."
+Tehran Prosecutor Abbas Jafari Dolatabadi stated that the detainees had worked for the CIA and the Mossad, with the goal of "infiltrating the scientific community, and collecting information from the country's sensitive and vital centers, including missile bases."
+However, an Iranian opposition-run news website, Kalame, claimed the environmentalists were seized because they "had resisted the IRGC's excessive demands to encroach on environmentally protected regions for the installation of missile sites."